 Final Thoughts On United MileagePlus

-When it comes time to redeem, MileagePlus offers global coverage through its network of over 40 airline partners.
+When it comes time to redeem, MileagePlus offers extensive global coverage through its network of over 40 airline partners.
 Award travel is subject to availability, but if you’re willing to invest a little time to learn about this program, you’ll find excellent value.

 For those who fly often, MileagePlus Premier elite status does a decent job of rewarding its most loyal members.
 But you don’t need to pursue elite status to get outsized value from this program.
 Many of the benefits offered to Chase co-branded credit cardholders can make your airport and travel experience feel a lot like having elite status — without the need to spend so much time flying.